Every tree species has its cadre of insects and diseases. In most cases, the insect or disease is very particular about what it attacks.

 In 2016, more than 200,000 acres statewide were impacted by western spruce budworm, and Chaffee, Fremont and Saguache counties had approximately 50,000 combined acres impacted.

 View a summary of the presentation (PDF) that includes the life cycle of the spruce budworm, how the budworm affects tree health, options for control, and other insects associated with Douglas-fir.
 Also, check out a pesticide comparison chart (PDF) from the National Pesticide Information Center.
-Hard copies of these documents are available at the district office.
+Hard copies of these documents are available at the office.

 Dwarf mistletoe is a parasitic plant that slowly kills a tree.
 The amount of time it takes to kill a tree depends on how young the tree was when it first became infected.
 Although dwarf mistletoe can take a long time to kill a large tree, it has an interesting method of spreading where sticky seeds shoot out of small capsules.
 A heavily infected tree has deformed branches, grows slowly and produces few viable tree seeds.
 Dwarf mistletoe is species specific.
 In Lake and Chaffee counties, dwarf mistletoe can be found on ponderosa pine, lodgepole pine and Douglas fir.